Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Introduction

 \section{Introduction}

-The \TFC\ (TFC)\footnote{This theory, initially called ``Theory of Connections'' (ToC), has been renamed for two reasons.
-First, the ``Theory of Connections'' already identifies a specific theory in differential geometry, and second, what this theory is actually doing is ``Functional Interpolation'' as it provides \emph{all} functions satisfying a set of constraints in term of function and any derivative in rectangular domains of $n$-dimensional space.} is a mathematical framework that allows restricting the search space of a constrained problem to just the space of its feasible solutions, that is, to the solution space satisfying the constraints.
-This is done by deriving \emph{constrained expressions}.
-These expressions are the mathematical tools, which transform constrained problems into unconstrained ones.
-For univariate functions, Ref.\ \cite{U-ToC} introduced the constrained expression using the format
+The \TFC\ (TFC)\footnote{This theory, initially called ``Theory of Connections,'' has been renamed for two reasons.
+First, the ``Theory of Connections'' already identifies a specific theory in differential geometry.
+Second, what this theory is actually doing is ``Functional Interpolation'' as it provides \emph{all} functions satisfying a set of linear equality constraints in rectangular domains of the $n$-dimensional space.} is a recently proposed mathematical framework to perform \textit{functional interpolation}, which can be considered a generalization of interpolation.
+In particular, this methodology analytically derives functionals, called \textit{constrained expressions}, to represent \emph{all} functions satisfying a set of given $n$ linear equality constraints and to transform constrained problems into unconstrained ones, via the \textit{free function} $g (x)$ \cite{U-ToC}.
+This function $g (x)$ was used in classical \textit{variable reduction method} (for generating null-space matrices \cite{2009proj}) as well as in classical \textit{null-space methods} (for quadratic programming (QP) \cite{QP3, 2009r}), and it has recently been named free function by the TFC.
+Note that $g (x)$ can be discontinuous, partially defined, and even the Dirac delta function (as long as it is defined on where the constraints are defined).

-where $h_k (x)$ are the $n$ assigned linearly independent functions, $g (x)$ is a free function, and the coefficients $\eta_k$ are derived by imposing the $n$ constraints.
-The resulting constrained expression always satisfies all the constraints, as long as $g (x)$ is defined and nonsingular where the constraints are defined.
-In general, the $\eta_k$ coefficients are expressed in terms of the independent variable and in terms of $g (x)$ evaluated where the constraints are defined.
-The function presented in Eq.\ (\ref{eq:CE1}) is called constrained expression because it represents \emph{all} possible functions satisfying the $n$ constraints.
-This has been proved in \cite{U-ToC}, thanks to the introduction of the free function $g (x)$.
-From this point of view, TFC can be identified as ``functional interpolation''.
-Note that $g (x)$ can be discontinuous, partially defined, and even the Dirac delta function (as long as there are no constraints specified where the delta function is infinite).